mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - A header navigation bar containing the game logo followed by the navigation menu including New Game and How to Play links, and an audio toggle icon

-- A score sidebar (which moves to the footer area on smaller screens) which contains the scores and schips remaining for both players.
+- A score sidebar (which moves to the footer area on smaller screens) which contains the scores and ships remaining for both players.

 - A start game screen, that covers the main game body area, and contains a form to collect the player's name, a start game button and an audio toggle button.

-- The main game body area which contains the player message container, the player and computer gameboard grids, and the ship placmement controls (which are hidden once the player has placed thier ships)
+- The main game body area which contains the player message container, the player and computer gameboard grids, and the ship placement controls (which are hidden once the player has placed their ships)

 - A How to Play modal which conveys the rules of the game and how to play